JulianThijssen/Flux/README.md

  - GLFW 3.2.1

 ## License
-The source code and auxilliary files fall under a GPL License, which you can read about in LICENSE.md.
+The source code and auxiliary files fall under a GPL License, which you can read about in LICENSE.md.